Skip to content

 When does an extended warranty make sense?

 When the repair cost is catastrophic relative to savings - paying 150 to cap a 2,000 exposure on a new car repair can make sense even at negative expected value.
-For 200-600 appliances, self-insuring (putting 10/month into a dedicated fund) almost always beats buying warranties.
+For 200-600 appliances, self-insuring (putting 10/month into a dedicated fund) almost typically beats buying warranties.

 How do I estimate repair probability?

 Consumer reports and review sites publish reliability data for most appliance and electronics categories.
-A 10-15% failure rate over 5 years is typical for reliable brands; 25-40% for budget brands.
+A 10-15% failure rate (commonly cited) over 5 years is typical for reliable brands; 25-40% for budget brands.
 Use the manufacturer's published failure rate if available, adjusted for how you'll use the product.

 What about manufacturer vs third-party warranties?